gelatodigital/gelato-uniswap/README.md

 The following script sends 2 transactions:

-1. `Approving` the User's `GelatoUserProxy` to move `3 DAI` from the UserWallet if the conditions are fulfilled.
-This means that the DAI will remain in the Users Wallet until the condition returns "OK" and the User's proxy withdraws them out in order to trade on Kyber.
+1. `Approving` the User's `GelatoUserProxy` to move `3 KNC` from the UserWallet if the conditions are fulfilled.
+This means that the KNC will remain in the Users Wallet until the condition returns "OK" and the User's proxy withdraws them out in order to trade on Kyber.

 2. `Submitting the task` to `GelatoCore.sol`, which defines that we want to trade on Kyber every 2 mintues STARTING NOW.

-If you want to, you can also watch your `USER` account balances for `DAI` and `KNC` on Metmask or Etherscan.
+If you want to, you can also watch your `USER` account balances for `KNC` and `ETH` on Metmask or Etherscan.
 Remember, all of this is on Rinkeby.
 So if you use Metamask, you need to add these Custom Tokens to your GUI, to check out your balances there.

 The script will keep on running listenting for events and printing information to the console as soon as an automatic trade was detected.

-`DAI=0x5592EC0cfb4dbc12D3aB100b257153436a1f0FEa`

-`KNC=0x6FA355a7b6bD2D6bD8b927C489221BFBb6f1D7B2`
+`KNC=0x5592EC0cfb4dbc12D3aB100b257153436a1f0FEa`

 Now for the Grande Finale, run this script: